All You Need to Know about Long Haul Trucking Insurance

 This is why many insurance companies are hesitant to insure long haul truckers.
 It is really a matter of the amount of risk taken — the more number of miles a trucker drives, the more risk he takes of meeting with an accident.
 Some insurance companies provide coverage only up to a 300-mile radius, whereas some other provide up to a 500-mile radius.
 Very few insurance companies agree to provide coverage beyond a 500-mile radius.

-As an owner-operator who is transitioning into a long haul trucker, your current insurance provider may provide coverage to the increased driving area.
+As an owner-operator who is transitioning into a long haul trucker, your current insurance provider may provide coverage for the increased driving area.
 You don’t necessarily have to find a new insurance policy or company.
 Although it is recommended to shop around for insurance providers that specialize in LHT, it might make sense to stick with your current insurance company.

 On the other hand, if you are new to the trucking business, as an owner-operator with your own authority you could probably go for one of the bigger, more popular insurance companies.
 Once you are seasoned enough in the industry, you may be able to negotiate better LHT deals from smaller insurance agencies that may have initially not agreed.